serokell/ariadne/README.md

 Windows) suffixed with `/ariadne`.
 * `@PWD` is the directory from which Ariadne executable is launched.

+If configuration file is not found, default configuration will be used which is compatible with Cardano Mainnet.

 Each option from the configuration can be overridden from the command like.
 Use `--help` flag for more details.